andrewhoyer/andrewhoyer/README.md

 Many years of development jobs, and freelancing for dozens of clients has given me experience with a wide range of technology which I am familiar with but do not make up my current core skillset.
 The following is a short list of these types of skills, in no particular order:

-Cold Fusion, Google Apps Script, Webflow, Perl, MS SQL, ImageMagick, Automator for Mac.
+Cold Fusion, Google Apps Script, Webflow, jQuery, Perl, MS SQL, ImageMagick, Automator for Mac, SpriteKit.

 ### Open Source